happypixels/laravel-shopr-docs/resources/docs/1.3/customization/money-formatter.md

     public $decimalCount = 2;
 }
 ```
-> {info} If you leave out any or all of these options, the defaults based on the app locale and configured currency will be used.
+> {primary} If you leave out any or all of these options, the defaults based on the app locale and configured currency will be used.

 <a name="free-formatting"></a>
 ### Formatting with more freedom